 - Resource collections –books, DVDs and artefacts –are kept for the six major religions practised in Britain.

-- The school has active and flourishing links with our sister school, Fass Elementary School in The Gambia, as well as with The Grange Primary School (Plaistow, London) and locally with Amwell View Special School (SLD), Great Amwell.
+- The school has active links with Fass Elementary School in The Gambia, as well as locally with Amwell View Special School (SLD) in our village.

 - The school is fully compliant with the expectations of the Public Sector Equality Duty (PSED) set out in clause 149 of the Equality Act 2010 and Governors review progress against our Equality Action Plan annually (Summer FGB).